NethServer/ns8-docs/migration.rst

 before proceeding.
 Please note that most web application will need a dedicated FQDN (virtual host) after the migration.
 Make sure the DNS record points to the NS8 node.
-You can still configure :ref:`manual routes <migrated_routes-section>` for the migrated applications.
+You can still configure :ref:`custom HTTP routes <migrated_routes-section>` for the migrated applications.

 At the end of the application migration, the system will: